Help Children in Malawi

-Working closely with local communities in Malawi, Save the Children designs Sponsorship programs to help vulnerable children from early childhood to early adulthood — giving them a healthy start in life, the opportunity to learn and protection from harm along the way.
+Working closely with local communities in Malawi, Save the Children designs programs to help vulnerable children from early childhood to early adulthood — giving them a healthy start in life, the opportunity to learn and protection from harm along the way.

 Our early childhood programs help prepare toddlers and young children for school by giving them access to quality preschools and early literacy programs.
 Our programs designed for primary school-aged kids work to transform students into lifelong learners by building strong curriculums and passionate teachers.

 Our work with adolescents focuses on that challenging transition between childhood and adulthood, helping ensure it’s a positive one by teaching them money, job and relationship skills.
 We also provide health education and care to children in need through our school health programs to help children stay healthy, well-nourished and in school.

 - Supported 1,059,874 children in times of crisis

 - Provided 965,547 children with a healthy start in life

 Support Save the Children’s mission.
 Donate to help children in Malawi, and around the world, survive and thrive.